The Grand Budapest Hotel: Legacy

 As of 2025, The Grand Budapest Hotel remains the highest-grossing Anderson film, and is one of the director's best reviewed entries according to aggregate scores from Metacritic and Rotten Tomatoes.
 It dominates most titles in media coverage of Anderson's filmography.
 (Note: Attributed to multiple sources:) In retrospectives of twenty-first century cinema, The Grand Budapest Hotel frequently places in the upper half of ranked lists of generally 100 films.
 (Note: Attributed to multiple sources:) Publications such as Rolling Stone and Time highlighted the world building and debated the film's representation of fascism.
 An assessment by Vulture cited Fiennes's portrayal of Gustave as a standout among Anderson film characters for his mannerisms and physicality.
+In 2025, the United States Library of Congress selected the film for preservation at the National Film Registry, becoming the collection's youngest entry.

 Curators from the Paris-based Cinémathèque française and the Design Museum in London organized a traveling retrospective of Anderson's work, featuring several props from The Grand Budapest Hotel.
 It opened at the Cinémathèque in March 2025, displaying 500 pieces in a four-month exhibition.
-The collection will then transfer to the Design Museum in an expanded exhibition from November 2025 to July 2026.
+The collection then transferred to the Design Museum in an expanded exhibition running from November 2025 to July 2026.